MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 \textbf{Evaluation Metrics.} In offline, we focus on learning of two tasks: CTR and CTCVR (Click-Through Conversion Rate) and use AUC\cite{ferri2011coherent} and GAUC (Group AUC) for evaluation.
 GAUC is averaged on the the AUCs under users.
 Compared to AUC, GAUC pays more attention to the model's ranking ability for the same user.
 For online evaluation, we focus on two metrics: PV\_CTR (CTR per page view) and UV\_CTCVR (CTCVR per user view), where UV\_CTCVR is the most crucial metric for evaluating the growth of business.

 \textbf{Parameter Setting.} Our model is trained using the Adam optimizer.
 For DLRM, each GPU processes a batch size of 2400, with 8 NVIDIA A100 GPUs for training.
 In the case of $\method{}$, the batch size is set to 96, utilizing 16 NVIDIA A100 GPUs for training.
 As shown in Table~\ref{tab:setting}, the learning rate decreases as the complexity of the model increases.
-Moreover, as the model size grows, we proportionally increase the size of the sparse parameters.
+Additionally, as the computational complexity grows, we proportionally enlarge the size of the sparse parameters by configuring different embedding dimensions.
 Assuming that a token consists of $k$ features, the embedding dimension for each feature is generally set to an integer close to $d_{\uni{}}/k$.
+It is worth noting that, to prevent excessive overhead due to the overexpansion of sparse parameters, we primarily increase the dimensions of sparse features with smaller cardinality, while maintaining the dimensions of extremely sparse features unchanged.
 Finally, the maximum length of $\overrightarrow{\seq{}}$ is set to $1000$, while $\rt{}$ is set to $100$.